Family planning, contraception and STI screening

 Family planning helps women plan for when (or even if) they will have children.
 It also protects women from any health risks that may occur before, during or after childbirth.
 These may include high blood pressure, gestational diabetes, any infections, or complications from a miscarriage.

 What’s the right kind of birth control for you?

 Birth control concerns constitute the largest part of a woman’s reproductive health.
 Methods of contraception include oral contraceptive pills, implants, injectables, patches, vaginal rings, IUDs, condoms, male and female sterilization, and fertility awareness-based methods, where a woman monitors her fertility markers during her menstrual cycle to either get pregnant or avoid getting pregnant.

 The type of birth control that a woman uses ultimately depends on her health, her desire to have children now or sometime in the future, and her current risk of sexually transmitted infections.
 Your doctor can help you decide which type is best for you at this moment in your life.

-Some women may opt for the pill, others for the diaphragm or a simple barrier method like a condom, or some may want an IUD (a small plastic or copper device placed inside the woman's uterus by your doctor that releases small amounts of progestin) and can be left in place for 3 to 10 years.
+Some women may opt for the pill or a simple barrier method like a condom, or some may want an IUD (a small plastic or copper device placed inside the woman's uterus by your doctor that releases small amounts of progestin) and can be left in place for 3 to 10 years.
 And some women may decide, after having had children, that they want a tubal ligation, commonly referred to as “getting your tubes tied,” which is a more permanent form of birth control.

 The right contraception